-Benefit Covered Health Services (The Amount Payable by the Plan based on Eligible Expenses) In-Network Out-of-Network Congenital Heart Disease (CHD) Surgeries Depending upon where the Covered Health Service is provided, Benefits for diagnostic services, cardiac catheterization and non- surgical management of CHD will be the same as those stated under each Covered Health Service category in this section Inpatient Facility.
-100% after you pay a Copayment of \$500 per Inpatient Stay 60% after you meet the Annual Deductible Inpatient Professional Services.
-100% after you meet the Annual Deductible 60% after you meet the Annual Deductible Dental Services - Accident Only 100% after you pay a Copayment of \$30 per visit 60% after you meet the Annual Deductible Dental Services - Wisdom teeth 100% after you meet the Annual Deductible Out-of-Network Benefits are not available Diabetes Services Diabetes Self-Management and Training/ Diabetic Eye Examinations/Foot Care Depending upon where the Covered Health Service is provided, Benefits for diabetes self- management and training/diabetic eye examinations/foot care will be paid the same as those stated under each Covered Health Service category in this section.
-Diabetes Self-Management Items Diabetic SuppliesOffice 100% after you pay a Copayment of \$30 per item 60% after you meet the Annual Deductible - All Other Facilities 100% after you meet the Annual Deductible 60% after you meet the Annual Deductible Diabetic Durable Medical Equipment (DME) Depending upon where the Covered Health Service is provided, Benefits for diabetes self-management items will be the same as those stated under Durable Medical Equipment in this section.
+Covered Health Services Benefit (The Amount Payable by the Plan based on Eligible Expenses) In-Network Out-of-Network Benefits are available when the Covered Health Services are provided by either In- Network or Out-of-Network providers.
+Congenital Heart Disease (CHD) Surgeries Depending upon where the Covered Health Service is provided, Benefits for diagnostic services, cardiac catheterization and non-surgical management of CHD will be the same as those stated under each Covered Health Service category in this section ■ Inpatient Facility.
+100% after you pay a Copayment of \$500 per Inpatient Stay 60% after you meet the Annual Deductible ■ Inpatient Professional Services.
+100% after you meet the Annual Deductible 60% after you meet the Annual Deductible Dental Services - Accident Only 100% after you pay a Copayment of \$30 per visit 60% after you meet the Annual Deductible Dental Services - Wisdom teeth 100% after you meet the Annual Deductible Out-of-Network Benefits are not available Diabetes Services Diabetes Self-Management and Training/ Diabetic Eye Examinations/Foot Care Depending upon where the Covered Health Service is provided, Benefits for diabetes self-management and training/diabetic eye examinations/foot care will be paid the same as those stated under each Covered Health Service category in this section.
+Diabetes Self-Management Items Diabetic SuppliesOffice 100% after you pay a Copayment of \$30 per item 60% after you meet the Annual Deductible - All Other Facilities 100% after you meet the Annual Deductible 60% after you meet the Annual Deductible

-Ber nefit Covered Health Services (The Amount Payable by the Plan based on Eligible Expenses) In-Network Out-of-Network Durable Medical Equipment (DME) ■ Office 100% 60% after you meet the Annual Deductible All Other Facilities.
-1000/ often year most the 600/ often year most the See Durable Medical Equipment in Section 5, Additional Coverage Details, for limits.
+Covered Health Services Benefit (The Amount Payable by the Plan based on Eligible Expenses) In-Network Out-of-Network Diabetic Durable Medical Equipment (DME) Depending upon where the Covered Health Service is provided, Benefits for diabetes self-management items will be the same as those stated under Durable Medical Equipment in this section.
+Durable Medical Equipment (DME) ■ Office 100% 60% after you meet the Annual Deductible ■ All Other Facilities.
+See Durable Medical Equipment in Section 5, Additional Coverage Details, for limits.
 100% after you meet the Annual Deductible 60% after you meet the Annual Deductible Emergency Health Services - Outpatient (Emergency and non-emergency services) If you are admitted as an inpatient to a Hospital directly from the Emergency room, you will not have to pay this Copay.
 The Benefits for an Inpatient Stay in a Hospital will apply instead.
-100% after you pay a Copayment of \$150 per visit Same as In-Network Home Health Care 100% after you meet the 60% after you meet the See Section 5, Additional Coverage Details , for limits.
-Annual Deductible Annual Deductible Hospice Care 100% after you meet the 60% after you meet the See Section 5, Additional Coverage Details , for limits.
-Annual Deductible Annual Deductible Hospital - Inpatient Stay 100% after you pay a Copayment of \$500 per Inpatient Stay 60% after you meet the Annual Deductible Infertility Services For Benefits, services must be received by an In-Network Provider and performed by an In-Network Provider.
-Depending upon where the Covered Health Service is provided, Benefits for Infertility Out of Notwork Parafite See Section 5, Additional Coverage Details , for limits.
-This limit does not include Physician office visits for the treatment of infertility for which Benefits are described under Physician's Office Services - Sickness and Injury below.
-Services will be the same as those stated under each Covered Health Service category in this section Out-of-Network Benefits are not available.
+100% after you pay a Copayment of \$150 per visit Same as In-Network Home Health Care 1000/ often year most the 600/ after your most the See Section 5, Additional Coverage Details, for limits.
+100% after you meet the Annual Deductible 60% after you meet the Annual Deductible Hospice Care 100% after you most the 60% after you meet the See Section 5, Additional Coverage Details, for limits.
+100% after you meet the Annual Deductible Annual Deductible Hospital - Inpatient Stay 100% after you pay a Copayment of \$500 per Inpatient Stay 60% after you meet the Annual Deductible Infertility Services For Benefits, services must be received by an In-Network Provider and performed by an In-Network Provider.
+See Section 5, Additional Coverage Details, for limits.
+This limit does not include Physician office visits for the treatment of infertility Depending upon where the Covered Health Service is provided, Benefits for Infertility Services will be the same as those stated under each Covered Health Out-of-Network Benefits are not available.